thomfilg/queuenode/README.md

 ## Features

+- **Task Scheduling**: Register one-time tasks at specific dates/times and recurring tasks using cron syntax.
+- **Guaranteed Execution**: Tasks are executed within 10 seconds of their scheduled time.
-- **User Registration**: Register users via a RESTful API.
+- **Task Management**: Create, view, update, and delete tasks through a RESTful API.
+- **Execution History**: Track task execution history and results.
-- **Asynchronous Email Sending**: Send welcome emails using background job processing.
+- **Asynchronous Processing**: Execute tasks in background worker processes.
-- **Job Queues with Bull**: Manage and process jobs using Bull and Redis.
+- **Job Queues with Bull**: Manage and process tasks using Bull and Redis.
-- **Queue Monitoring**: Monitor job queues with Bull Board.
+- **Queue Monitoring**: Monitor task queues with Bull Board.
 - **Error Tracking**: Track errors and performance metrics with Sentry.
 - **TypeScript Support**: Write clean and maintainable code with TypeScript.
 - **Dockerized Application**: Easily set up the application, queue processor, and Redis using Docker Compose.